dr-skot/json-stash/README.md

 // 'My name is Bond.
 James Bond.'
 ```

 Okay, but what's a serializer?

-See the section called [Serializers](#serializers) for a complete run-down.
+See [Serializers](#serializers) for a complete run-down.

 ## How it works